-It’s an experience that is available to families who choose to forego more structured forms of education for the opportunity to unschool their children.
 When I first heard about unschooling, I felt a little suspicious of the practice.
 How could children meet their educational needs if they were truly self-directed in their learning?
-Wouldn’t they just sit around and watch television all day?
+Wouldn’t they just sit around all day?

-But what about college, and what about a child losing interest in his or her own education?
 Couture states that if a parent undertakes unschooling effectively, these questions answer themselves.
 “When a child follows his own passions and interests, there is no need to force him to stay engaged in his learning,” she says.
 “Learning happens naturally.”
-She also added that her son’s unschooling perspective helped him compete and earn college scholarships for his continuing education.
+She also added that her son’s unschooling perspective helped him compete — and earn college scholarships for his continuing education.

 If you want to learn more about this interesting educational perspective, Couture suggests that parents check out Life Learning Magazine for a crash course in unschooling and self-directed learning.

 A version of this story was originally published in August of 2015.

 Whether or not you’re ready to make the unschooling leap, here are some ideas to keep your kids busy at home.